 In addition to not providing any orientation about the structure, this made it difficult and awkward for users to get to a specific location in the application, even from the home page.
 And from an internal page?
 A user had to go back to the home page first.

-These problems were fixed by the introduction of a ubiquitous primary navigation menu that met people’s expectations and needs.
+These problems were fixed by the introduction of a ubiquitous primary navigation menu that served people’s expectations and needs.

-Adding primary navigation had additional importance because it made possible the later project of converting the home page into a personalized dashboard (see: Home Page Dashboard).
+Adding primary navigation had additional significance because it made possible the later project of converting the home page into a personalized dashboard (see: Home Page Dashboard).

 Navigation and wayfinding changes were also made within the application, particularly on the heavily used workspace pages where the project context (i.e. the workspace name) was made a persistent page element.
 This resulted in an improved, clearer sense of “you are here” when working.